 So, 3 factors to check in trend analysis before taking a pullback entry

 - Quality of trend.
-Prefer the start of a trend. generally, the trend ends either in climax or divergence in an impulse move
+I prefer the start of a trend. generally, the trend ends either in climax or divergence in an impulse move

-- The momentum of the last impulse move. clean move supported by smart money
+- The momentum of the last impulse moves. clean move supported by smart money

 - The first pullback is the best pullback entry.

 Below is an example of a healthy uptrend.
 Price making higher high higher low.